FusionAuth/fusionauth-quickstart-php-web/README.md

 ## Running the Example Application

-To run the application, first go into the complete project directory
+If you followed the steps above the PHP application container will already be running and you can access it at http://localhost:9012 else go into the complete project directory

 ```shell
 cd complete-application